loz2754/AUN-ComfyUI-Nodes/README.md

 #### File Management

+- Path Filename V2 (`AUNPathFilenameV2`) is an image path/filename builder for generating image save paths and filenames, with manual/auto naming built in.
+It also emits a 'sidecar' ( text or json) that shows the main parameters used.
+You can toggle on/off whether to save various parameters in the filename, like Model, Sample, Seed, CFG etc.
+Works best when coupled with AUN Save Image.
+- Filename Resolver V2 (`AUNFilenameResolverPreviewV2`) allows the AUN path/filename builder nodes to connect to 'standard' save image/video nodes.
+- Path Filename Video (Resolved) (`AUNPathFilenameVideoResolved`) builds the final resolved video filename and emits a 'sidecar' ( text or json) that shows the main parameters used.
+Can be used with VHS Video Combine.
+- Path Filename Video V2 (`AUNPathFilenameVideoV2`) is a video path/filename builder that emits `path_filename` plus `date_format`.
+For use with AUN Save Image/Video nodes.
 - Main Folder Manual Name (`MainFolderManualName`) switch between a manual name and an automatic filename for the output path.
 Also returns the MainFolder, useful if you want to use the MainFolder in another node, and a boolean which can be used to switch other nodes.
 - Path Filename (`AUNPathFilename`) is the legacy image path/filename builder for existing workflows, generating a file path and filename from image-focused components and placeholders.

-- Filename Resolver V2 (`AUNFilenameResolverPreviewV2`) bridges the AUN path/filename builder nodes to standard save image/video nodes and consumes one `path_filename` value.
+Kept only for backwards compatibility.
 - Path Filename Video (`AUNPathFilenameVideo`) is the legacy video path/filename builder for existing workflows that still use separate outputs.
-- Path Filename V2 (`AUNPathFilenameV2`) is the recommended image path/filename builder that emits `path_filename` plus `date_format` for generating image save paths and filenames, with manual/auto naming built in.
-- Path Filename Video V2 (`AUNPathFilenameVideoV2`) is the recommended single-output video path/filename builder that emits `path_filename` plus `date_format`.

-- Path Filename Video (Resolved) (`AUNPathFilenameVideoResolved`) builds the final resolved video filename and emits a sidecar that mirrors AUN Save Video.
+Kept only for backwards compatibility.

 ---

 #### Image

 - Empty Latent (`AUNEmptyLatent`) generates an empty latent image with specified dimensions.
-It offers options for predefined aspect ratios, random dimension swapping, and batching, making it a flexible starting point for your image generation workflows.
+It offers options for predefined aspect ratios, random width/height swapping, and batching, making it a flexible starting point for your image generation workflows.
 - Image Loader (`AUNImgLoader`) loads an image and returns the image data, a mask, the original filename, and a cleaned filename.
 The cleaned filename is useful for prompts or file outputs in other nodes.
-- Image Preview With Title (`AUNTitleImagePreview`) optional text input is mirrored to the node's title.
+- Image Preview With Title (`AUNTitleImagePreview`) shows the image and also the filename actually as the node's title.
 - Img2Img (`AUNImg2Img`) provides a comprehensive Img2Img node, allowing you to switch between txt2img and img2img modes.
 It handles image loading, resizing, and encoding into the latent space, providing essential outputs for further processing.
 - Load & Resize Image (`AUNImageLoadResize`) load images with optional automatic resizing.
 Supports FramePack nearest-bucket sizing, maintains aspect ratio, and provides filename information for workflow organization.
-- Load Image Single/Batch 3 (`AUNImageSingleBatch3`) load a single uploaded image or cycle through a batch of images from a folder with multiple selection modes, including increment, random, range and search filtering by filename patterns.
+- Load Image Single/Batch 3 (`AUNImageSingleBatch3`) is a veratile way to either load a single uploaded image, or cycle through a batch of images from a folder - with multiple selection modes, including increment, random, range and search filtering by filename patterns.
-- Manual/Auto Image Switch (`AUNManualAutoImageSwitch`) replaces the old manual/auto subgraph with one node that switches filename selection and image output together.
+- Manual/Auto Image Switch (`AUNManualAutoImageSwitch`) switches a filename and image output together.
 In Auto mode it passes through the source image and filename; in Manual mode it outputs `ManualName` and a generated placeholder image with optional overlay text and color controls.
 - Resize Image (`AUNImageResize`) resize an input image using the same strategies as AUN Load & Resize Image, including FramePack buckets and fill/crop anchoring.
 - Save Image *Deprecated* (`AUNSaveImage`) is the legacy image saver for workflows that still provide separate `path` and `filename` inputs.
 - Save Image V2 (`AUNSaveImageV2`) is the recommended image saver with advanced filename customization and metadata embedding, accepting one combined `path_filename` input.